swanchain/go-computing-provider/README.md

        WalletBlackList = ""                           # CP reject user addresses from this blacklist for space deployment Pricing = "true"                               # default True, indicating acceptance of smart pricing orders, which may include orders priced lower than self-determined pricing.
-       AutoDeleteImage = false                        # Default false, automatically delete unused images PortRange= ["40000-40050","40070"]             # Externally exposed port number for deploying ECP image tasks
+       AutoDeleteImage = false                        # Default false, automatically delete unused images ClearLogDuration = 24                          # The interval for automatically clearing the log, the unit is hours PortRange= ["40000-40050","40070"]             # Externally exposed port number for deploying ECP image tasks

        [UBI]